lambdamikel/picoram2090/README.md

 "banking-in" a register interrogation program* that shows certain address access-pattern characteristic for register `x` having value `y`.
-The Microtronic's execution of this interrogation program is observed by the the Pico, from which it can then infer the current value `y` of register `x` indirectly (a certain address is reached by the program that gives it away).
+The Microtronic's execution of this interrogation program is observed by the Pico, from which it can then infer the current value `y` of register `x` indirectly (a certain address is reached by the program that gives it away).